swiftlang/swift-evolution/proposals/testing/0025-tag-based-test-execution-filtering.md

 func myTest() { /* ... */ }
 ```

-In this scenario, you would wrap the argument in single quotes and the entirity of the text supplied after the `tag:` prefix would be interpreted the name of a single tag.
+In this scenario, you would wrap the argument in single quotes and the entirety of the text supplied after the `tag:` prefix would be interpreted the name of a single tag.
 So for a tag named `some tag with spaces`, you could filter for it as follows:

 ```sh
 swift test --filter 'tag:some tag with spaces'